What engineering leaders need to know about self-learning models

 Let's dive into data lakes!

-What is a Data Lake?
+What is a data lake?

 Many engineers ask the same question, 'what is a data lake?'.
-A data lake is a centralized repository that allows for data storage of all structured and unstructured engineering data at any scale (from big data to small datasets).
+A data lake is a centralised repository that allows for data storage of all structured and unstructured engineering data at any scale (from big data to small datasets).

-You can store your data as-is in data lakes from multiple sources, without having to first structure the data, and later capitalize on this data access to run self-learning models to ultimately improve business intelligence leading to better (and faster) design decisions.
+You can store your data as-is in data lakes from multiple sources, without having to first structure the data, and later capitalise on this data access to run self-learning models to ultimately improve business intelligence leading to better (and faster) design decisions.

 An organisation can either build a data lake on-premise or build a cloud-based data lake solution to store data, on which they can run different types of self-learning models using their respective data lakes.